WHITE PAPER ON TRANSPORT AND INFRASTRUCTURE

 Preface

-Since the re-establishment of elected Dominion self-government in 1949 and the peaceful transition to a republic in 1972, Newfoundland has bound its sovereignty to its ability to connect itself—by sea, by air, and by signal.
+Since the re-establishment of responsible government in 1949, Newfoundland has bound its sovereignty to its ability to connect itself—by sea, by air, and by signal.
+Every harbour dredged, every airfield built, and every bridge reinforced has been an act of nation-building.

 “A nation is only as free as the routes it commands—on land, at sea, and in the air.”